GBlanch/Azure-Tokyo-Olympics-Data-Engineering-project/readme.md

 ![image](https://github.com/GBlanch/Azure-Tokyo-Olympics-Data-Engineering-project/assets/136500426/6da6ca7c-1650-4371-8118-576bbb9f2fee)

-The raw data will be dowmloaded from [Kaggle datasets](https://www.kaggle.com/datasets/arjunprasadsarkhel/2021-olympics-in-tokyo/data) in `xls` format and then saved as `csv` files into [`this`](https://github.com/GBlanch/Azure-Tokyo-Olympics-Data-Engineering-project/tree/main/data/raw) github directory.
+The raw data will be downloaded from [Kaggle datasets](https://www.kaggle.com/datasets/arjunprasadsarkhel/2021-olympics-in-tokyo/data) in `xls` format and then saved as `csv` files into [`this`](https://github.com/GBlanch/Azure-Tokyo-Olympics-Data-Engineering-project/tree/main/data/raw) github directory.

-Prior to starting with any of the Azure Tools or Services, we will neeed to create a new `Storage Account` and `Resource Group`.
+Prior to starting with any of the Azure Tools or Services, we will need to create a new `Storage Account` and `Resource Group`.

 The next step will be to create and use `Data Factory` service in order to load/ingest this raw data into the 'raw' directory which will be located in our `Data Lake Storage`.
 This data ingestion will be the result of the pipeline to be created within the Data Factory.